Viewing Article

 Install Sharedband using the relevant quick install guide and make sure you can connect to the internet by plugging in a PC directly into the Sharedband routers or the switch if you are using one.

 We recommend you run a couple of speedtests.
-You can use our online tester here: http://speedtest.sharedband.net
+You can use the speedtest server located cloest to you by visiting http://speedtest.sharedband.net

 Step 2 – Pre setup